-When the customer does not take any medications, select "No Medications added" and save.
+When the customer does not take any medications, select "No Medications save. added" and

 This section is used to record services and treatments the customer is currently getting or needs but is not getting.

 The service and treatment categories are: